venkat-devops/devopsplayground-27-k8s-jenkins-pipeline/README.md

 This configuration ideally lives on its own repository and is versioned separately.
 For simplicity it's included with in the same repository as the other resources for the scope of this playground.

-## List of commands used during the playground:
+### Requirements

+The bash script used to setup the linux server requirements.

+---
+# Commands

 #### CD repo folder